shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 There are two main smart contracts: One to create the loan offer and request, and one to define the contract details of the loan with repayment methods.

 ## Loan creator
-A smart contract for both the lender & the borrower to create their loan offer and request respectively.
-A person might be willing to offer a loan or requesting for a loan.This is in file : contracts/Loancreator.sol
+In the contracts/Loancreator.sol file there are smart contract methods for both the lender & the borrower to create their loan offer and request respectively.
+A person might be willing to offer a loan or requesting for a loan.

-**Importing the dependencies**
+**Importing OpenZeppelin contract functionality:**

 OpenZeppelin contracts help to minimize risks for end-users and give developers confidence by using well-tested libraries of smart contracts.